|Trim Size / Pages||8.25 x 5.5 in / 288|

-Experience the thrilling world of Japanese cycling and the keirin, which has evolved from post-war oddity to one of Japan's most popular and lucrative sporting events—and a must-see for the upcoming Olympics in Tokyo.
+Experience the thrilling world of Japanese cycling and the keirin, which has evolved from post-war oddity to one of Japan's most popular and lucrative sporting events.

 Justin McCurry has lived in Tokyo since 1991 and reports on Japan and South East Asia for the Guardian.